fit-r2lab/rhubarbe/README.md

  * `./rhubarbe.conf`

 So in essence, there is

- * a (mandatory) system-wide config `/etc/rhubarbe/rhubarbe.conf`, hat contains all variable definitions;
+ * a (mandatory) system-wide config `/etc/rhubarbe/rhubarbe.conf`, that ships with the `pip3` package and that contains all variable definitions;
- * given that `/etc/rhubarbe/rhubarbe.conf` is likely to be overwritten at anytime by `pip3 install`, you can store your own system-wide changes in `/etc/rhubarbe.conf.local`;
+ * given that `/etc/rhubarbe/rhubarbe.conf` is likely to be overwritten at anytime by `pip3 install`, you can store your own system-wide changes in the (optional) file `/etc/rhubarbe.conf.local`;
- * then each user can override any value she likes,
+ * then each user may override any value she likes,
  * and finally one can be even more specific and configure things at a directory level.

  The first file will come with all the settings defined, but any of the other 3 does not need to be complete and can just redefine one variable if needed.